 • 87% of WNYers believe that NYS should create an energy mix that uses both natural gas and low or no carbon fuels.

-• 77% of WNYers oppose moving away from natural gas, and prefer the continued use of natural gas as one part of NYS’s energy plan.
+• 77% of WNYers oppose moving away from natural gas and prefer the continued use of natural gas as one part of NYS’s energy plan.

 • 77% of WNYers believe that natural gas is a cleaner fossil fuel which we should continue to use to heat our homes and water as we gradually transition to zero carbon emissions.

-National Fuel’s Three Part Plan
+National Fuel’s Three-Part Plan

-National Fuel believes the best emissions reduction pathway is one that recognizes regional differences to provide environmental and economic sustainability while achieving the State’s emissions reduction targets while providing and maintaining energy delivery system resiliency, integrity and reliability.
+National Fuel believes the best emissions reduction pathway is one that recognizes regional differences to provide environmental and economic sustainability while achieving the State’s emissions reduction targets and maintaining energy delivery system resiliency, integrity and reliability.
 Our “All-of-the-Above Pathway” is a more affordable and practical way to meet New York’s Climate Act goals for Western New York homeowners and businesses.

 1. Energy Efficiency